rahuldave/stories/content/distributions.md

 14. The CDF can be defined for discrete probability distributions as well.
-There we simply add the probability upto x, rather than having to compute the area.
+There we simply add the probability upto and including x, rather than having to compute the area.

 ![](/distributions/14.png)